There are three main stages in the recognition process.

 b) Candidates compose a written thesis following the predetermined standards and formal criteria set up by wba.
 An expert guides them through the writing process and appraises the thesis when completed.
 The accompaniment and appraisal is carried out by an external expert and is subject to the payment of a charge of ¤ 250.-.

-The final oral exam, the so-called "Kolloquium", constitutes the last step towards graduation.
-When all of the competences required have been substantiated and approved by the accreditation board, candidates can take the final exam.
-During the "Kolloquium" they present their thesis and describe its relevance to their work as adult educators.
-The members of the commission pose questions concerning the written thesis and lead a discussion on topics of relevance to adult education.
+The final oral exam, the so-called "Fachgespräch", constitutes the last step towards the wba-diploma.
+When all required competences have been substantiated and approved by the accreditation board, candidates can take the final exam.
+Here they present their acitvities and experiences in adult education based on a self-written description of their practice.

-At the end of the exam the wba-diploma is awarded.
-Candidates can now opt for a further wba-degree or a university study course.
+After successfully passing the exam the wba-diploma is awarded.
+Candidates can then opt for a further wba-degree or a university study course.

 wba´s links to Higher Education